Cessna 02 Cockpit — Quite a Big Ask!

 I took the second option.

 These had far too much space as things stood.
-In the real plane they are positioned really close to left edge of the shock panel and the upper of the two almost crosses that edge and touches the glare shield.
+In the real plane they are positioned really close to left edge of the shock panel and the upper of the two crosses that edge and touches the glare shield above.

 Oh dear!